 The area’s main attractions are the pristine islands of Port Barton Bay and their coral reef teeming with colourful fish.
 Other exciting activities are the several hiking trails to reach some of the beautiful waterfalls that dot the area’s hills.

 You can book the boat tours through your accommodation or going straight to the beach where you’ll find many stands selling the tours and all the activities in Port Barton.

 The most popular attractions are divided into different packages: Tour A and B. We noticed that the operators offer the 2 tours with little differences.
 There are other boat tours like “half-day island hopping tour”, “white beach round trip” and “San Vicente Long Beach tour”.
 Some agencies also offer special tours like the “Island camping tour” and the “fishing tour”.

-The average price for the shared tour is about 1200 PHP (including lunch, masks, island fees), whereas a private tour (all-inclusive) up to 2 people is about 5000 PHP, up to 5 is 7000 PHP, additional person is 1300 PHP.
+The average price for the shared tour is about 1200 PHP (including lunch, masks, island fees), whereas a private tour (all-inclusive) of up to 2 people is about 5000 PHP, up to 5 is 7000 PHP, additional person is 1300 PHP.
 You can also hire a boat and decide where to go for 5000 PHP up to 6 persons, 8000 PHP from 7 to 10 plus 800 PHP as additional per person.

 - Boat tour A and B

-Tour A: the stops in the tour A usually are the Twinn Reef, Turtle Point, Pena Plata, Exotic and Maxima Island, Fantastic Reef and Starfish Island.
+Tour A: the stops in tour A usually are the Twinn Reef, Turtle Point, Pena Plata, Exotic and Maxima Island, Fantastic Reef and Starfish Island.

-Tour B: the stops in the tour B usually are Wide Reef, Paradise Island, Lagoon Reef, Bulalakaw Reef, Capsalay Island.
+Tour B: the stops in tour B usually are Wide Reef, Paradise Island, Lagoon Reef, Bulalakaw Reef, Capsalay Island.